TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-payment-changeupdatepaymentmethod.md

 For more information, see [About deleting a card](https://docs.microsoft.com/azure/cost-management-billing/manage/delete-azure-payment-method).

 For more information about managing credit cards for a Microsoft Customer Agreement see [Manage credit cards for a Microsoft Customer Agreement](https://docs.microsoft.com/azure/cost-management-billing/manage/change-credit-card?WT.mc_id=Portal-Microsoft_Azure_Support#manage-credit-cards-for-a-microsoft-customer-agreement).

-### **Enterprise Agreement**

-For more information about how to manage and act on your **Azure Enterprise Agreement (Azure EA) invoice** see [Azure Enterprise enrollment invoices](https://docs.microsoft.com/azure/cost-management-billing/manage/ea-portal-enrollment-invoices).

-### **Microsoft Partner Agreement**

-For more information about Azure billing accounts for a Microsoft Partner Agreement see [Terms in your Microsoft Partner Agreement invoice](https://docs.microsoft.com/azure/cost-management-billing/understand/mpa-invoice-terms).

 ## **Recommended Documents**